-Telling someone that a band is a rock band is not as helpful in describing the sound as saying the band is a punk band (the description of "punk" is more useful in telling someone what an artist sounds like).
+Telling someone that a band is a rock band is not as helpful in describing the sound as saying the band is a punk band.
+The description of punk is more useful in telling someone what an artist sounds like.

-Why the Use of Genres Is Important
+Why Their Use Is Important

 To work in the music industry, understanding genres is important for a number of different reasons: